compjour/compjour-class-site/source/tutorials/twitter-app-authentication-process.md

 2. Open up a new text file in your text editor.
 3. Paste the contents of the clipboard into the new text file.
 4. Save the file.

+Note: You may have to do a little find-and-replace so that Python can read that JSON file: find all __single-quotes__ and replace with __double-quotes__.

 Now, this "Save the file" step is technically like saving any other file you've ever saved before.
 But you need to be extra, __extra__ aware of where you save this file.
 For starters, any programming script that wants to use those credentials will have to, well, open that file at whatever location you saved it to.